ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-3.md

 *   Create Hive tables

-The first two tables will stores information about the vehicle.
+The first two tables will store information about the vehicle.

 Open the Hive view in Ambari in a browser, copy the below script into the query editor and click Execute: [http://localhost:8080/#/main/views/HIVE/1.0.0/Hive](http://localhost:8080/#/main/views/HIVE/1.0.0/AUTO_HIVE_INSTANCE)